pjt/saxon/README.markdown

 `compile-file` reads an XML document from the filesystem into a document node.

-To process nodes, use the functions returned from `compile-xslt` & `compile-xpath`.
-`compile-xpath` returns a lazy sequence of matching nodes (the XPath evaluation is done lazily in Saxon, as well).
+To process nodes, use the functions returned from `compile-xslt`, `compile-xpath`, & `compile-xquery`. `compile-xpath` & `compile-xquery` return a lazy sequence of matching nodes (the evaluation is done lazily in Saxon, as well).

     user=> (compile-xslt "strip.xsl")
     #<saxon$compile_xslt__53$fn__55 saxon$compile_xslt__53$fn__55@51d098b7>